themegatree/atlas-api/README.md

 ```

 ### Env vars
-Prohect uses `dotenv` to handle project specific environment variables.
+Project uses `dotenv` to handle project specific environment variables.
 See `.env.example` for an example on how to configure yours for development.

 ### Tests